taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 ### Major Glial Cell Types

-A.k.a. ["neuroglia" or "glial cells"](https://en.wikipedia.org/wiki/Glia), these non-neuronal cells of the nervous system have **four main functions**:
+A.k.a. ["neuroglia" or "glial cells"](https://en.wikipedia.org/wiki/Glia), these cells of the nervous system have **four main functions**:
 * surround neurons and hold them in place
 * supply nutrients and oxygen to neurons
 * electrically insulate neurons from each other